Years ago (a lot of them, actually), I was fooling around with the idea of writing a book.

 However, after a few chapters I realized that it had progressed into anything except a book.
 I mean a real book, or at least what I though a real book would have to look like.

-I tend to change my mind, digress, change subject, be obnoxiously precise or just irritatingly vague, lose the line of my own thoughts before even getting to the subject and so on.
+I tend to change my mind, digress, change subject, be obnoxiously precise or just irritatingly vague, lose the line of my own thoughts before even getting to the point and so on.

 Mind you, this was in the era of the pencil & typewriter.